Airline information on-line on the Internet

 Here's our distilled wisdom about buying tickets online:

 The U.S. airline industry is chronically in dreadful shape, with Aloha, ATA, Skybus, Eos, Silverjet, Maxjet, and now Zoom having shut down.
-Midwest is on death watch, Sun Country and Mesa bankrupt but still flying, Frontier went bankrupt but seems poised to survive as part of regional carrier Republic, Air Canada iffy, and the remaining airlines are hanging on with a combination of somewhat higher fares and very full planes, although the weak economy has kept them from raising fares as much as they want.
-In Europe, Flyglobespan recently failed, Lufthansa has bought and probably will absorb bmi, which will give them a substantial Heathrow hub, and French all-business carrier l'Avion was absorbed into British Airways' Openskies subsidiary, which is looking kind of iffy itself.
-The drop in fuel prices helps, but doesn't address basic issues of cost structure and overcapacity in the face of falling demand.
+Midwest merged into Frontier.
+American went bankrupt and the corpse merged into US Airways, although the surviving company is still called American.
+Sun Country went bankrupt but is still flying, Frontier went bankrupt but seems to be surviving as part of regional carrier Republic, and most of the remaining airlines are hanging on with a combination of somewhat higher fares (much higer for trans-Atlantic) and very full planes.
+The weak economy has kept them from raising fares as much as they want, but they're not passing on the recent lower fuel prices.
+Southwest and Airtran, two relatively healthy low-fare carriers have merged, with the surviving airline Southwest with more east coast and international routes.

-Airlines have been cutting back schedules as the recession hits their customers, so there will be fewer seats on perhaps more crowded planes.
+Airlines cut back schedules as the recession hits their customers, so there are fewer seats on more crowded planes.
 In some cases small several regional jet flights have been replaced by one larger jet, but the overall trend is down.

 Airlines are scrambling for revenue anywhere they can find it.
 Fuel surcharges are now common across the industry, and can be several hundred dollars on overseas flights.
-Most lines now only let you check one bag for free, an increasing number charge for all checked bags, many now charge for picking your own seat, and charge more if you pick a decent seat by an exit row or bulkhead.
+Most US lines other than Southwest charge for all checked bags on domestic flights.
+Many now charge for picking your own seat, and charge more if you pick a decent seat by an exit row or bulkhead.
 (The kindest way to think of it is that the prices have increased, but you get a discount if you're willing to fly with no checked bag, sit in a lousy seat, and bring your own lunch.)
-With the exception of Continental, nobody includes meals on domestic flights any more, although I have to say that the $5 salads and sandwiches are often a lot better than the former free gray-green glop.
+Nobody includes meals on domestic flights any more, although I have to say that the $7 salads and sandwiches are often a lot better than the former free gray-green glop.

 Passengers are subject to much more extensive screening than in the past, including screening of checked baggage at check-in time, and, according to news reports pat downs that approach groping.
 Airlines recommend arriving at least an hour earlier than before.
 In my experience the extra delay is rarely more than 15 minutes, even with the extra baggage screening, although I usually fly out of smaller airports, not big hubs where you can get the killer two hour lines.
-The TSA has taken over screening at most airports but the inconsistency in procedures from one airport to another, particularly with respect to your shoes, is worse than ever.
-I've gone through the metal detector, it beeped, I went back and took my shoes off, walked through again, it beeped again, and they didn't notice (so neither did I, since I'm pretty sure I have no plans to blow up any planes.)
-A variety of extra cost "trusted traveller" may allow people to get through the screening faster, or may just involve waiting in a different line.
+The TSA has handed back screening at a surprising number of airports to private contractors, all of whom wear outfits intended to look like TSA uniforms.
+There is remarkable inconsistency in procedures from one airport to another, particularly with respect to your shoes, is worse than ever.
+Don't put your shoes in a bin, do put your shoes in a bin, and they all insist very loudly that whatever their rule is has always been the rule everywhere.
+A variety of extra cost "trusted traveller" plans may allow people to get through the screening faster, or may just involve waiting in a different line.
 The TSA makes no promises.
+If you don't want to go through the X-ray machines, whose safety is nowhere near as clear as the TSA would like you to believe, you can get a light body massage instead.
 They have a web site with estimated wait times based on averages in previous months, not real time numbers.

-Other changes include: some airports have stopped curb-side baggage check, anything vaguely resembling a knife or lighter may or may not be confiscated (although lighters suddenly stopped being dangerous the first week in August), you're sometimes only allowed one carry-on plus a purse, briefcase, diaper bag or the like, non-passengers aren't allowed past security without a gate pass from an airline, all passengers must have a document that looks like a boarding pass at most airports to get past security, you may have to put your toothpaste and shampoo in a baggie that may have to be a one quart size, some parking areas close to terminals are closed.
+Other changes include: some airports have stopped curb-side baggage check, anything vaguely resembling a knife or lighter may or may not be confiscated (although lighters suddenly stopped being dangerous a year ago), you're sometimes only allowed one carry-on plus a purse, briefcase, diaper bag or the like, non-passengers aren't allowed past security, all passengers must have a document that looks like a boarding pass at most airports to get past security, you may have to put your toothpaste and shampoo in a baggie that may have to be a one quart size, some parking areas close to terminals are closed.
 But check-in clerks no longer ask you whether you packed your own suitcase.

 PLEASE NOTE: I am not a travel agent, just an interested traveller.
 Everything I know about on-line travel info is in this FAQ.
 Don't write or call me asking for fare quotes, packages, or any other travel agent info, because I don't have it.